‘At 6 p.m., life stops’: Europe uses curfews to fight virus

 “Now we have no one,” Prat said.

 The village where retiree Jerome Brunault lives alone in the Burgundy wine region is also in one of the 6 p.m. curfew zones.
-The 67-year-old says his solitude weighs more heavily without the opportunity for early evening drinks, nibbles and chats with friends, the so-called “apero” get-togethers so beloved by the French that were but still feasible when curfew started two hours later.
+The 67-year-old says his solitude weighs more heavily without the opportunity for early evening drinks, nibbles and chats with friends, the so-called “apero” get-togethers so beloved by the French that were hurried but still feasible when curfew started two hours later.

 “With the 6 p.m. curfew, we cannot go to see friends for a drink anymore,” Brunault said.
 “I now spend my days not talking to anyone except for the baker and some people by phone.”